10 Best Kinesiology Tape Products Reviewed

 According to one definition: K-tape is an elastic sports and fitness tape designed for muscle, ligament and tendon pain relief and support.
 It may seem like a more recent (first becoming truly popular at the 2004 olympics) phenomenon or practice, but KT taping techniques have been around for over 30 years.

 First developed in Japan by Dr. Kenzo Kase back in the 1970’s, the genesis of KT taping came from the goal of extending the treatment of Dr. Kase in between appointments.
 As a chiropractor (as well as a licensed acupuncturist) he noticed his treatments often helped, but only temporarily.
 So he developed the tape to extend the benefits of his methods.
-A great article about the origin of K-tape that goes into much greater depth can be found here.
+A great article about the origin of kinesthetic tape, that goes into much greater depth can be found here.

 - Beast Tape